Failed class-action by Uber Drivers in the US

 Other winners here?
 The VC guys who have invested heavily in the on-demand economy.
 And – no surprise – the on-demand economy itself, and its consumers.

-Tell us your view on companies like Uber and others in the gig-economy, in the comments section below.
+Contact us to tell us your view on companies like Uber and others in the gig-economy.
 Don’t hold back – we’d love to hear your view!